A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Conclusions

 \section{Conclusions}

-Danos and Regnier's switching condition imply the expansion property but does not implies the sequentialization property.
-We gave a new switching condition which implies the sequentialization property but does not imply the expansion property.
-We pointed out that no switching except for the switching of purely par (or tensor)-based connectives implies both the two properties.
+Danos and Regnier's switching condition implies the expansion property but does not imply the sequentialization property.
+We have introduced a new switching condition which implies the sequentialization property but does not imply the expansion property.
+Thus, except in the purely tensor-based or purely par-based cases, sequentialization and expansion cannot be achieved by a single $n$-ary switching notion.